SenseNet/docs.sensenet.com/content/concepts/basics/02-content-tree.md

 # Content access and url resolution

 As it is mentioned above, every content in the content repository is not only identified by its unique id but also its path.
-If you move a content to another folder thus change its path, the system keeps track of the changes making it possible to use the (original) path as a link to the content.
+If you move a content to another folder thus change its path, the system keeps track of the changes making it possible to use the path as a link to the content.

 # Permission inheritance